iKelvvv/MS5/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Adding a Blog post | When filling out the form to add a blog post, the blog post is added to blog main blog section. | PASS Uploading an image | When uploading an image to a blog post, the site shows the name of the file that will be uploaded.
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Adding a Blog post | When filling out the form to add a blog post, the blog post is added to the blog main blog section. | PASS
+Uploading an image | When uploading an image to a blog post, the site shows the name of the file that will be uploaded.
 When checking the all blog posts page, the image also shows. | PASS

 <a name="deployment"></a>